saltyorg/docs/docs/advanced/your-own-containers.md

 docker compose up -d
 ```

-If the file has some other name or is located elsewhere in the file-system:
+If the file has some other name or is located elsewhere in the file system:
 ```
 docker compose up -d -d /path/to/something.yml
 ```